RamaLingeswaraRao950/VoiceCast/README.md

 3. Install the required libraries
 4. Run the script

-## The program will :--

-- Convert the given text into an MP3 file 🎙️
-- Play the audio file using your system’s default player 🎧

-## ✅ Feel free to star ⭐ the repository if you found it useful!
+✅ Feel free to star ⭐ the repository if you found it useful!

-## 🚀 About the Author :--
+🚀 About the Author :--

 Hi, I'm Ram.
 I'm a passionate Full-Stack Developer who loves to build simple yet impactful projects using Python and web technologies. 🌟